laminas/laminas-config-aggregator-parameters/docs/book/usage.md

 # Usage

-This package supplies a [zend-config-aggregator post processor](https://docs.zendframework.com/zend-config-aggregator/config-post-processors/) that consumes the [Symfony DependencyInjection ParameterBag](https://symfony.com/doc/current/configuration/using_parameters_in_dic.html) in order to allow users to define parameters to re-use within their configuration.
+This package supplies a [laminas-config-aggregator post processor](https://docs.laminas.dev/laminas-config-aggregator/config-post-processors/) that consumes the [Symfony DependencyInjection ParameterBag](https://symfony.com/doc/current/configuration/using_parameters_in_dic.html) in order to allow users to define parameters to re-use within their configuration.